 10. A self-selected choir can and should sound like a select ensemble

 If every member of the ensemble only sings what they can accurately produce, every note and rhythm should be correct.
-So, for example, in a self-selected ensemble of 60 singers, it’s possible that on a difficult passage, only 35 singers will be singing specific notes and rhythms.
-That passage would essentially be sung by members who would typically have been chosen for a select ensemble along with some average singers who have risen to the occasion.
-These passages will still sound full because those core members generally make up the majority of the group’s sound to begin with.
+So, for example, in an ensemble of 60 singers, it’s possible that on a difficult passage, only 35 singers will be singing specific notes and rhythms.
+The members who we would have chosen for a select ensemble along with some additional average members who have challenged themselves would likely be the ones singing the more difficult passages.
+These passages will still sound full because those core members make up the largest core of sound.

 11. A self-selected choir has fantastic student leadership

 Since a self-selected choir has students of varying vocal ability levels, there are bound to be strong leaders who may not be the strongest singers.
 These students would typically have been rejected from a select ensemble and would have quit the non-auditioned group because there lacked long-term opportunity.
 In a self-selected choir, these students will be motivated to improve, knowing they can remain in the program for their entire high school career.
 They will become non-musical role models for their peers and become public relations secretary, recording secretary, or even rise to be the top leader of the choir.
-They will be inspired by the fine music making of the strongest singers and want to create amazing opportunities for their peers.
+Our strongest singers will inspire others with their fine music making while the role players will want to create amazing opportunities for their peers.

 12. A self-selected group has ownership and tradition

 A self-selected program can offer an amazing musical experience for all singers.
-At the same time, singers of all levels will be challenged, engaged, and inspired.
+At the same time, we can challenge, engage, and inspire singers of all levels.
 For more videos of my self-selected choral program, click here.